gauss5930/Quantization/README.md

 **Benefits**

 - **easy** 😙: bitsandbytes does not require calibrating the quantized model.
-Also the quantization is performed on model load, no need to run any post-processing or preparation step.
+Also, the quantization is performed on model load, no need to run any post-processing or preparation step.
 - **cross-modality interoperability** 🧰: Quantization works out of the box for any modality.
-- **0 performance degradation when merging adapters** ✅: You can merge the trained adapters to base model or dequantized model with no degradation of performance! it is not supported for GPTQ.
+- **0 performance degradation when merging adapters** ✅: You can merge the trained adapters to the base model or dequantized model with no degradation of performance! it is not supported for GPTQ.

 **Rooms of Improvement**